4 Effective Ways to Incorporate Keywords into Your Landing Pages

 2. Use a Keyword Rich Domain

-According to Backlinko, using keywords in your domain name plays a role in how well you rank in search results.
+According to Backlinko, using keywords in your own domain name plays a role in how well you rank in search results.

 In fact, it’s suggested that you buy a domain name and incorporate keywords into it in the following ways: